ihabunek/toot/README.rst

     toot post "Hello world!"

-On first use, will ask you to choose a Mastodon instance and log in.
+On first use, you will be asked to choose a Mastodon instance and log in.

+The app and user tokens are saved in two files in your home directory:

+* ``~/.config/toot/app.cfg``
+* ``~/.config/toot/user.cfg``

+To logout, delete these files.